BDeshiDev/BTSM-Behavior-Tree-FSM-library-for-Unity/README.md

     () => attackState.LastStatus == BTStatus.Success);
 runner.Initialize(fsm);
 ```
+See samples/demo1 for a demo scene utilizing the FSM/BT combo shown above.

 ### FAQ
 ## What types can states be?
 Any type inheriting from `IState`.